Meghanachowdhary/QST_week2_assignment/docs/model_working.md

 ## Summary

-This project combines classical shadow measurements with a Transformer-based deep learning model to perform quantum state reconstruction.
+This project combines classical shadow measurements with a Transformer based deep learning model to perform quantum state reconstruction.
 By carefully designing the input representation, model architecture, and output constraints, the approach ensures both accurate reconstruction and strict physical validity of the predicted quantum states.